EGI-Federation/documentation/content/en/users/tutorials/data-transfer-grid-storage/_index.md

 **Warning**: please be careful and avoid sharing this information with any third party or saving this information in plain text.
-WebFTS uses the key to acquire a proxy certificate on your behalf as described previously and doesn't store it.
+WebFTS uses the key to acquire a proxy certificate on your behalf as described previously and does not store it.

 ### Submitting a transfer